Dragon-Snake/AMDHwinfoReader/README.md

 # AMDHwinfoReader
-Reads and helps display AMD GPU stats from HWiNFO to a wallpaper in wallpaper engine
+Reads and helps display AMD GPU stats from HWiNFO to a wallpaper in wallpaper engine.
+Should work with all GPU's, but I made this specifically for AMD GPU's, but since it just gets value from `GPU #0` in HWiNFO, it should work with any GPU given HWiNFO displays it as the first GPU.

+But I created this for mainly AMD GPU's, since I could not find any AMD GPU performance monitor wallpapers.
+Anyone is free to create a wallpaper that uses this.

+If there are any issues, there is a troubleshooting section at the very bottom.
+Please go through those steps before making an issue.

+If there is anything I missed, or failed to address, please let me know via DM.

 # For installation: